-Next, we will proceed to practical exercises in Jupyter Note-books using the open-DARTS (open-source Delft Advanced Research Terra Simulator) framework.
+Next, the instructor will proceed to practical exercises in Jupyter Notebooks using the open-DARTS (open-source Delft Advanced Research Terra Simulator) framework.
 For details on DARTS see https://darts.citg.tudelft.nl/.

 - The first exercise will explain the development of a basic geothermal model with all important gradients.
 It also will evaluate sensitivities to numerical and physical parameters relevant to geothermal applications. - Next practical will explain several important aspects of geothermal energy production which includes the effect of overburden and realistic heterogeneity.
-We will evaluate their effects on energy production. - 3.
+Participants will evaluate their effects on energy production. - 3.
 The last exercise will introduce a fractured reservoir and explain how different parameters of fractured systems affect geothermal production.
 The course will conclude with a brief overview of learned concepts and describe practical challenges in real-world geothermal modeling.

-We will start the first day with two lectures.
+The first day will start with two lectures.